David-Ernstsson/arrowhead-project/docs/electricitypricemonitor/readme.md

 ## Use cases

-The ElectricityPriceMonitor has the following use cases:
+The `electricitypricemonitor` has the following use cases:
 * When electricity price is low publishes event `ELECTRICITY_PRICE_LOW`
 * When electricity price is high publishes event `ELECTRICITY_PRICE_HIGH`